ruby-grape/grape/README.markdown

     curl -H Accept=application/vnd.twitter-v1+json http://localhost:9292/statuses/public_timeline

 By default, the first matching version is used when no Accept header is supplied.
 This behavior is similar to routing in Rails.
-To circumvent this default behaviour, one could use the `:strict` option.
+To circumvent this default behavior, one could use the `:strict` option.
 When this option is set to `true`, a `404 Not found` error is returned when no correct Accept header is supplied.